 Genetics is the study of heredity, how inherited variation is encoded, replicated, and expressed, and how it evolves.
 In this course, we will learn to integrate fundamental principles and concepts in Genetics into an overall picture of what a gene is, how it functions, how it may be altered and how it is inherited.
-We will cover the three primary divisions of genetics: transmission genetics, molecular genetics, and population genetics.

 The overarching goal of this course is to train you to become a geneticist.
 You will develop skills to evaluate the primary literature critically, implement the scientific method through experimental work, solve real-world problems through quantitative practices, and communicate your findings to broad audiences.
 A substantial portion of the class will be activity-focused, and you will learn not only from your instructors but also from your classmates and your own experience.
 To succeed, you will need to be prepared for each class, which consists of reviewing your assigned readings and videos, and completing assignments on time.
 I expect you to allocate at least 9 hours of work per week outside of the lectures and labs.